XX Programmes: 2008: FXX Evoluzione

 The program evolved with new updates.
 Engine, gearbox, mechanics and components by suppliers were modified.
 The evolution was intended to test the new technologies developed by the car manufacturer during its activity in Formula One.

 2010: 599XX and 599XX Evo

 The program continued with a new prototype developed on the Ferrari 599 sports car.
 The Ferrari 599XX is however a prototype that has little in common with the production model from which it derives and adopts new solutions almost exclusively all derived from Formula One.
 In general, the car was used to develop active aerodynamic solutions in the rear and air flow management systems in order to increase dynamic capabilities on the track.

 2014: FXX-K

 In 2014, the FXX program reached a new important evolutionary step with the release of the Ferrari FXX-K based on the LaFerrari.
 The prototype is the first Ferrari car model that adopts a hybrid-type propulsion system using HY-KERS technology.
 The FXX-K therefore contains all the Ferrari solutions developed in its experiences in the GT series, Endurance racing and Formula One competitions.

+2023: SF90 XX Stradale

+In 2023, the first road legal XX car was introduced with the release of the Ferrari SF90 XX Stradale, based on the Ferrari SF90 Stradale.